pbl0/minecraft-version-tg-bot/ReadMe.md

 Setup:

-1. Create a Telegram channel/group and add your bot to it
+1. Create a Telegram channel/group and add your bot to it.
 2. Set config/chat_id.txt to your channel/group id.
-3. Set config/token.txt to your bot token
+3. Set config/token.txt to your bot token.
 4. Create and run the Podman (or Docker) container:

 ```bash